Mandi-Lekalakala/Mandi-Lekalakala/README.md

 </br>
 *A continuous work in progress*

-🌍 South Africa | 💻 IT Support, Systems & Frontend Development
-🎓 STEM background | 🚀 Career switch into Healthcare Tech
+🌍 South Africa | 💻 IT Support, Systems & Frontend Development | 🎓 STEM background
 </div>

 A former Biological Sciences nerd transitioning into IT to continue keeping her brain stimulated.